ilosvideos/obs-cli/README.md

 ## Available Commands

-vidgrid-obs-cli offers a number of commands to control starting, stopping recording, as well as other supporting OBS Studio functionality.
+vidgrid-obs-cli offers a number of commands to control starting, pausing, and stopping recordings, as well as other supporting OBS Studio functionality.

  - [CancelRecording](#cancelrecording)
  - [DeleteLastSection](#deletelastsection)